brikis98/yevgeniy-brikman-homepage/_posts/2025-05-19-the-spy-coast.md

 book_series_number: 1
 ---

 An enjoyable spy book.
-It's a bit like the _Thursday Murder Club_ books, except instead of humor, this is more of a serious spy novel.
+It's a bit like _[The Thursday Murder Club](/book-series/thursday-murder-club)_ books, except instead of humor, this is more of a serious spy novel.
 Good characters, thrilling spy action, and some fun twists along the way.